siv-org/docs.siv.org/content/security/privacy.md

 ---
-part: NextBook
+part: Security Requirements
-title: Using NextBook
+title: Private Voting
 ---

 This is an index fallback page.
 You can use this page with a content or as a table of contents.